-Upon the delivery of the Bonds and the Notes, the respective original purchaser shall receive certificates, in form satisfactory to Bond Counsel and signed by officials of the County, stating to the best knowledge of said officials, that this Official Statement as of its date did not contain any untrue statement of a material fact, or omit to state a material fact necessary to make the statements therein, in light of the circumstances under which they were made, not misleading; and stating, to the best knowledge of said officials, that there has been no material adverse change in the condition, financial or otherwise, of the County from that set forth in or contemplated by this Official Statement.
-In addition, the respective original purchaser of the Bonds or the Notes shall also receive certificates in form satisfactory to Bond Counsel evidencing the proper execution and delivery of the Bonds and the Notes and receipt of payment therefor, and certificates dated as of the date of the delivery of the Bonds and the Notes, and signed by the officers who signed the Bonds and the Notes, stating that no litigation is then pending or, to the knowledge of such officers, threatened to restrain or enjoin the issuance or delivery of the Bonds or the Notes, as applicable, or the levy or collection of taxes to pay the Bonds or Notes or the interest thereon, as applicable, or questioning the validity of the statutes or the proceedings under which the Bonds or Notes are issued, as applicable, and that neither the corporate existence or boundaries of the County, nor the title of any of the said officers to the respective offices, is being contested.
+Upon the delivery of the Bonds, the respective original purchaser shall receive certificates, in form satisfactory to Bond Counsel and signed by officials of the County, stating to the best knowledge of said officials, that this Official Statement as of its date did not contain any untrue statement of a material fact, or omit to state a material fact necessary to make the statements therein, in light of the circumstances under which they were made, not misleading; and stating, to the best knowledge of said officials, that there has been no material adverse change in the condition, financial or otherwise, of the County from that set forth in or contemplated by this Official Statement.
+In addition, the respective original purchaser of the Bonds shall also receive certificates in form satisfactory to Bond Counsel evidencing the proper execution and delivery of the Bonds and receipt of payment therefor, and certificates dated as of the date of the delivery of the Bonds, and signed by the officers who signed the Bonds, stating that no litigation is then pending or, to the knowledge of such officers, threatened to restrain or enjoin the issuance or delivery of the Bonds, as applicable, or the levy or collection of taxes to pay the Bonds or the interest thereon, as applicable, or guestioning the validity of the statutes or the proceedings under which the Bonds are issued, as applicable, or and that neither the corporate existence or boundaries of the County, nor the title of any of the said officers to the respective offices, is being contested.